nealmm/nealmm.github.io/src/content/post/react-server-components/index.md

 draft: true
 ---

+## Introduction

+Its been a little over two years since the React team first introduced React Server Components (RSCs), yet it feels like Next.js is currently the only framework which really supports them.
+Sure, Gatsby now supports RSCs via partial hydration; but frankly, I had a bad experience trying out Gatsby some years ago, and the community at large seems unsure about its longevity.
+The developers behind Remix have been researching RSCs and will likely integrate them into that framework at some point in the future, but it's unclear when that might happen.
+Meanwhile, the folks at Redwood have been working hard to incorporate them into their framework, but support for RSCs there remains experimental right now.
+While I haven't had a chance to play with it yet, there is an interesting new framework named Waku which boasts support for RSCs, though this project is still very young and hasn't released a stable first version.

+But can you use RSCs without a framework at all?
+As a developer who first learned React by using Create React App, I sometimes feel like the underlying mechanisms of frameworks can be a little too opaque.
+Don't get me wrong: I love the developer experience that modern React frameworks like Next.js and Remix provide; they make it so much easier to build and deploy sophisticated web applications.
+But when it comes to wrapping my head around a new feature like RSCs, it helps to cutout the middle man and build something from scratch.
+So, let's build a simple little demonstration for how to use RSCs without a framework.

+I won't be going into much detail about what RSCs are or why they're beneficial; for that, I recommend reading James Comeau's excellent article on the subject.
+To oversimplify things a bit: whereas before React components were run exclusively on the client, we can now run components on the server—hence the moniker "server components".
+But of course, we still need components that run on client for user interaction; i.e., "client components".
+In this new paradigm components are treated as server components by default, and client components must be explicitly declared.
+For more details on how this works, it's worth taking a look at the official RFC.

+The code that follows is based upon the demo published by the React team alongside their announcement of RSCs.
+This demo provides the best example of how to use RSCs without a framework and consists of a simple notes application.
+What I've done here is pull out the core logic that makes RSCs work.
+Whereas the official demo features over a dozen components, implements routing and caching, and relies on a postgresql database on the backend; I've aimed to keep things as simple as possible.

 ## Create a Client-Side Rendered React Application

 Let's begin by setting up the file structure for our application.
 Make a `react-counter` directory with two subdirectories: `src`, which will contain the source code, and `dist`, from which we'll serve the application.